Can Worship Leaders Drink Alcohol?

 Being cautious of the places you drink and the people you drink around doesn’t make it sneaky or wrong, it just means you are being wise.

-What if I do drink?
+What if I do drink alcohol?

 Whether you choose to drink or not drink is ultimately between you and God.
 You can decide for yourself but you can’t decide for someone else or judge another person’s choice.